singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 Before jumping into the tutorial, I want to state that if you follow this tutorial, you will have to change the way you define images in your Jekyll blog post, you won't be able to use the old `liquid` tags.

-We are going to use [Lazysizes](https://github.com/aFarkas/lazysizes) to help us with the deferring of the offscreen images from the blog posts.
+We are going to use [Lazysizes](https://github.com/aFarkas/lazysizes) to help us with the deferring of the off-screen images from the blog posts.

 ## Get the Lazysizes min file.